eth-educators/ethstaker-guides/alerting.md

 ## Testing your rules

 Time to test some of these rules.

+### Available disk space test

 Here is an example to test your *Available disk space* rule.
 First, check how much space you have left on your disk.

 ```console
 $ df -h